 - The AF may request to use the 5G access stratum timing information for UE(s) or the attached DS-TT(s).
 When TSCTSF receives the request, it should get the targeted UE subscription data from the UDM to authorize the request.
 If needed, the AMF is responsible to check the per UE subscription data when it controls 5G-AN to provide 5G access stratum timing information.

 - A trusted AF can request a stringent/resilient time synchronization service for targeted UEs or DS-TTs if the UEs subscription supports.

+.
+Time service parameters can be included in the UE subscription data:

+Authorized time synchronization method: access stratum, gPTP, or both;

+One or multiple authorized Uu error budget: e.g. 1us, 250ns, or other values.
+Multiple authorized Uu error budgets allows 5G network to select a certain Uu error budget, based on AF request.
+The enforced Uu error budget should not exceed the most stringent value.

 6.19.3 Procedures

 Below is the flow chart for AF requesting time synchronization service for targeted UE.